Flipping the Classroom

 If the students gained basic knowledge outside of class, then they need to spend class time to promote deeper learning.
 Again, the activity will depend on the learning goals of the class and the culture of the discipline.
 For example, Lage, Platt, and Treglia described experiments students did in class to illustrate economic principles (2000), while Mazur and colleagues focused on student discussion of conceptual “clicker” questions and quantitative problems focused on physical principles (2001).
 In other contexts, students may spend time in class engaged in debates, data analysis, or synthesis activities.
 The key is that students are using class time to deepen their understanding and increase their skills at using their new knowledge.

-CFT Director Derek Bruff has a couple of good blog posts on flipping the classroom with some great embedded references.
-Find them here: http://www.cirtl.net/node/7788 and http://derekbruff.org/?p=901.
+CFT Director Derek Bruff has a good blog post on flipping the classroom with some great embedded references.
+Find it here: http://derekbruff.org/?p=901.